Chris Goulding: NBL, Europe and Puerto Rico

+SEABL and QBL

 Between 2006 and 2009, Goulding played with the Southern Districts Spartans in the QBL (2006) and SEABL (2007–09).
 In 2006, he was a member of the Spartans' championship-winning team.
 As a member of the Spartans for three seasons in the SEABL, Goulding won East Youth Player of the Year two consecutive seasons in 2008 and 2009 while also making the All-Star Five in his last year.
 In 2008, he averaged 24.5 points per game to finish second in the competition and had a season-high 43 points during the season.
 In 2009, averaged 20.8 points to finish fifth, second in free throw percentage (83%), ninth in three-point percentage (39%) and seventh in assists (three).
 Between 2010 and 2012, he played three seasons for the Northside Wizards in the QBL, earning All-League Team honours in 2010.
 In 2013, he had a three-game stint with the QBL's Gladstone Port City Power.

 National team career

 As a youth, Goulding represented Australia in under-18s, under-19s and under-20s, including playing at the 2007 FIBA Under-19 World Championship in Serbia.
 In 2014, he played for the Australian Boomers at the FIBA World Cup in Spain.
 He went on to play for the Boomers at the 2015 FIBA Oceania Championship and the 2016 Rio Olympics.
 In 2018, he won a gold medal with the Boomers at the Commonwealth Games, and in 2019, he competed at the FIBA World Cup in China.

 In February 2021, Goulding was named in the Boomers' Olympic squad.
 He helped Australia win the bronze medal.

+In November 2024, Goulding joined the Boomers for the 2025 FIBA Asia Cup qualifiers.

-Personal
+Personal life

 Goulding is the son of Steve and Christine.
 He is married to wife Molly.
 His father played and coached at North Launceston Football Club, and was inducted into the AFL Tasmania Hall of Fame in 2008.

 Due to his father being English, Goulding holds a British passport.